 - Share a ‘goodnight’ book or family story after dinner or at bedtime every night.

-- Help your child choose the book, then have him hold it and help turn the pages.
+- Let your baby choose a book and get him to hold it and help turn the pages.

-- Use the rhythm of the book’s words to bounce your child on your knee, or pat him on his back in time to the rhythm.
+- Use the rhythm of the book’s words to bounce your child on your knee, or pat her on her back in time to the rhythm.

-- Build on your child’s love for one particular book by offering to read her favourite book as well as a new or different book.
+- Build on your child’s love for one particular book by offering to read his favourite book, as well as a new or different book.

-Here are some general tips for reading with your child:
+Here are some general tips for reading with most young children:

 - Turn off the TV or radio, and find a quiet space to read so your child can hear your voice and focus on the book.

-- Hold your child close or on your knee while you read, so he can see your face and the book.
+- Hold your child close or on your knee while you read, so she can see your face and the book.

 What to read with your baby

-Once your baby is about 12 months old, you could start looking for the following kinds of books, which he might especially enjoy:
+Once your baby is about 12 months old, you could start looking for the following kinds of books, which she might especially enjoy:

 - books about food, transport, animals and other babies and toddlers